MicrosoftDocs/SupportArticles-docs/support/sql/admin/troubleshoot-os-4kb-disk-sector-size.md

 - You can add a registry key which will cause the behavior of Windows 11 and later to be similar to Windows 10.
 This will force the sector size to be emulated as 4 KB in size.
 To add the `ForcedPhysicalSectorSizeInBytes` registry key, use the Registry Editor, or you can run one of the following commands in Windows command prompt or PowerShell, executed as an administrator.

   > [!IMPORTANT]
   > This section contains steps that tell you how to modify the Windows registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
-For more   information about how to back up and restore the registry, see the [How to back up and restore the registry in Windows](/troubleshoot/windows-server/performance/windows-registry-advanced-users#back-up-the-registry) section.
+For more   information about how to back up and restore the registry, see the [How to back up and restore the registry in Windows](/troubleshoot/windows-server/performance/windows-registry-advanced-users#back-up-the-registry) article.

     **Registry Editor**

     1. Navigate to `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\stornvme\Parameters\Device`.
-    1. On the Edit menu, point to New, and then select **Multi-String value**.
+    1. On the **Edit** menu, point to **New**, and then select **Multi-String value**.
 Name it `ForcedPhysicalSectorSizeInBytes`.
     1. Modify the new value, type in `4095`.
 Click **OK** and close the Registry editor.

     **Command Prompt as Administrator**